What is bloating? What does "feeling bloated" mean?

 Other foods that may cause bloating and gassiness include:

 - Greasy, fatty foods

 - Dairy products (milk, cheese, yogurt, ice cream)

 - Salty foods (foods high in sodium, such as processed foods, canned soups, and frozen entrees)

-Natural and home remedies for relief of bloating and gas
+15 natural and home remedies for bloating and gas relief

-You may want to try one or more of these natural remedies to relieve bloating and gas.
+You can try natural remedies to relieve bloating and gas.

 - Peppermint tea